elastic/kibana/x-pack/plugins/metrics_entities/README.md

-# metrics_summary
+# metrics_entities

-Metrics summary where you can create metrics and summary transform jobs.
+Metrics entities where you can create metrics and entities transform jobs.

 The transform jobs are on the file system as:
  - modules (The different logical pieces)